MarcelloBB/travel-cli/README.md

 ### Features
 - Create and list workspaces and collections
-- Set the current active workspace
-- Send HTTP GET requests with custom headers and verbose output
+- Send HTTP requests with custom headers and verbose output
 - Save the formatted reponse body in a JSON file (--output [file.json])
+- Send saved requests with ease
 - Clean and extensible CLI structure with [Cobra](https://github.com/spf13/cobra)

 ### Example usage